Michigan Child Abuse Defense Attorneys

 Your Rights When Dealing with Michigan CPS

-Michigan child abuse charges often start with a CPS investigation.
+Child abuse charges in the state of Michigan often start with a CPS investigation.
 However, CPS is required by law to bring law enforcement into the picture in the majority of case types.
 As a result, parents often find themselves defending a Termination Petition and a criminal charge at once.
 It is important to understand your rights if you really want to protect and uphold them.
 It is also important to have a well thought out plan on when and how to assert those rights.

 In all instances, parents being accused of child abuse should immediately seek the help of an experienced Michigan child abuse defense team that also has a background in criminal defense.
 This is exactly the team you can find at Cronkright Law.
 We are experienced at handling child abuse accusations regardless of who is leading the investigation or making the allegations.
 We have legal professionals on call 24/7 for emergencies and offer free initial consultations to get our clients pointed in the right direction without first having to reach for their wallets.

-- You have the right to refuse CPS and Law Enforcement officials when they try to access your home without a warrant or court order, except when a child is in immediate danger.
-Remember to never resist arrest or detainment once an officer declares you are under arrest.
-Resisting arrest is a crime in and of itself, even if you are not committing any other crimes at the time.
+- The right to refuse CPS and Law Enforcement officials when they try to access your home without a warrant or court order, except when a child is in immediate danger.

-- You have the right to refuse drug and alcohol testing unless there is a warrant or court order.
-Talk to your Michigan CPS defense attorney about what to do if asked to take a drug test.
+- The right to refuse drug and alcohol testing unless there is a warrant or court order.

-- You have the right to remain silent.
-This means you do not have to talk to CPS, police, or any representative of CPS or third-party professional working with the CPS in an investigation against you.
+- The right to remain silent.
+This means you do not have to talk to CPS, police, or any representative of CPS or third-party professional.

 Asserting Your Rights Against CPS